 The BAF design for this treatment combination would be identical to that described in Section 4.1.
-Table 5 summarizes sizing information for the fluidized bed reactors (FBRs) for denitrification.
+Table 7 summarizes sizing information for the fluidized bed reactors (FBRs) for denitrification.
 The FBR design is based on information provided by US Filter.
 The effluent from the fluidized beds would flow to the chlorine disinfection basin and then be discharged from the facility.
+Table 7 shows that 96 BAFs and 48 FBRs would be required; these include standby units.